 WILD HORSE GRAVEL

-Brand new for 2019, Wild Horse Gravel showcases the unique high desertscape of the Western Slope.
+Back for 2022, Wild Horse Gravel showcases the unique high desertscape of the Western Slope.
 Hosted on the luxury High Lonesome Ranch, riders will be treated to a country cook-out, campfire, cabins, camping – or glamping – and the best local music.
 In short, there will be a Colorado country party to accompany the ride.

-In addition to being hidden well, well off the beaten path, The High Lonesome Ranch simply isn’t open to riding year-round, so participants benefit from exclusive access to this secret stash of top-shelf gravel.
-You’ll only be disappointed if you were hoping for a bunch of auto traffic on the route…
+In addition to being hidden well, well off the beaten path, The High Lonesome Ranch and its surrounding area isn’t open to riding year-round, so participants benefit from exclusive access to this secret stash of wild-west gravel.
+You’ll only be disappointed if you were hoping for a bunch of auto traffic on the route.

 We have two routes to choose from, and riders can decide which one on the day – even mid-ride.
-Feeling strong?
-Go long.
-Feeling like 50 miles is plenty?
-Totally your call.
+Feeling strong when you get to back to the ranch?
+Then turn head back out for another lap.
+Feeling like 45 miles is plenty?
+Then rest your legs at the ranch Totally your call.

-Held early in the season, Wild Horse Gravel seeks to blow out the cobwebs and blow riders’ minds with a full spread of gravel terrain.
-There will be timed segments that riders can take as seriously or as frivolously as they like — the name of the game is doing a big gravel ride with friends new and old.
-Even those that hammer away at maximum speed will stop to regroup, taking in the views and the delicious local goodies at the well-stocked feed stations.
+There are two timed segments that you can take as seriously or as frivolously as you like — the name of the game is doing a big gravel ride with friends new and old.
+Even those that hammer away at maximum speed will stop to regroup, taking in the views and the delicious local goodies at the well-stocked feed station.
 As with all Roll Massif Sportives, you’re going to want to bring your camera.

 In addition to a great experience riding some of Colorado’s most scenic dirt roads, each participant will receive: